 In addition to recovery operations, Disk Drill has a few other unique features.
 One is Disk Health, which will routinely scan your drives and report any potential issues.
 Another is Mac Cleanup, which scans your drive and finds ways to free up space.
 It might suggest removing unused files, space hogs or old software files that should have been deleted after a software update.

 Both Disk Health and Mac Cleanup, along with some other features of Disk Drill, are only available for MacOS, however.
 While the software is also available for Windows, it’s not quite as useful on that operating system.

 For both plans and platforms, the process is the same.
 After downloading the client, open Disk Drill to main window.

 Click on the downwards facing arrow that corresponds to the drive you want to recover files on.

 You can choose either a deep or quick scan.
 The first will go through and attempt to reconstruct old files, with broken pieces of data scattered deep in your hard drive.
 A quick scan will attempt to restore recently deleted files, or those that don’t require much digging.

 Disk Drill will display a folder hierarchy with all damaged files.
 There are some options on the side for filtering in case you have a lot.
 Check the box next to the files or folders you need to recover.

 After that, choose the destination folder and click “recover.”

 A deep scan can take quite awhile, so be patient.
 One of my drives with about 300GB of data took 12 hours to scan completely.
 Thankfully, you can pause or cancel the process if you find the files you need before it completes.

-Read our Cleverfiles Disk Drill for a closer look at this affordable yet comprehesive data recovery software.
+Read our Cleverfiles Disk Drill review for a closer look at this affordable yet comprehensive data recovery software.